-Tbilisi is an amazing travel destination that isn’t exactly on every tourist’s agenda, but should be.
+Tbilisi is an amazing travel destination that isn’t exactly on every tourist’s agenda but should be.
 It has the perfect blend of everything anyone could want.
-There are ancient and fortified architectural buildings, cathedrals and religious history, a rich cultural history and past, bohemian arts and artisan crafts with old world Spice Alley bazaar feels, welcoming and friendly natives, and a foodie’s paradise– the restaurants in Tbilisi truly have something for everyone!
+There are ancient and fortified architectural buildings, cathedrals and religious history, a rich cultural history and past, bohemian arts and artisan crafts with old-world Spice Alley bazaar feel, welcoming and friendly natives, and a foodie’s paradise– the restaurants in Tbilisi truly have something for everyone!

 Either way, Georgia is producing some truly incredible wines at prices that are almost unbelievable at times.
 Read on to find out more!

 Wondering what to order?
 Check out my guide to the best Georgian dishes!